karamzbdour/Arabic-Pronounciation-checker/README.md

 1.  **Loading Audio:** It loads an audio recording (`test_audio.wav`) and resamples it to 16,000 Hz, which is the required input rate for the model.
 2.  **Speech Recognition:** It uses the `jonatasgrosman/wav2vec2-large-xlsr-53-arabic` model from Hugging Face's `transformers` library to transcribe the spoken audio.
-3.  **Text Normalization:** It normalises both the predicted text and the reference word by:
+3.  **Text Normalisation:** It normalises both the predicted text and the reference word by:
     *   Stripping Arabic diacritics (Tashkeel).
     *   Standardising variations of Alef, Tah Marbuta, and Yah.
     *   Removing non-Arabic characters and extra spaces.